aws-solutions-library-samples/guidance-for-low-cost-semantic-search-on-aws/README.md

 * If the deployment was successful you will see an output in the cdk called  `ChatbotStack.AdminPortal`
 ## Running the Guidance
 ### UserCreation
 You will need to create a User in Amazon Cognito.
-If you opted for SelfSingUp enabled you could navigate to the cloudfront distribution and you will get redirected to the Amazon Cognito HostedUI for user creation.
+If you opted for SelfSignUp enabled you could navigate to the cloudfront distribution and you will get redirected to the Amazon Cognito HostedUI for user creation.

 If you deployed **WITHOUT**  `--c selfSignup=True` you need to create a user directly in the [Amazon Cognito API/Console](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html) and add them to the default [Group that is precreated](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-user-groups.html).